 This guide will help with installation, basic use, and support materials for using Zotero.

-Your first decision will be whether to install Zotero as a standalone software or as an add-on to the Mozilla Firefox browser.
+Your first decision will be whether to install Zotero as a standalone software (which you can use in connection with Chrome,Safari or Firefox Browsers) or as an add-on to the Mozilla Firefox browser.
 Follow the directions below depending on your choice:

 Downloading Zotero as a Firefox add-on: